AdobeDocs/campaign-web.en/help/v8/administration/schemas-list-columns.md

 >[!CONTEXTUALHELP]
 >id="acw_schema_inventory_list_configuration"
 >title="Inventory list configuration"
->abstract="Configure the columns displayed by default in the list view for this schema.
-Select the attributes you want to show and confirm to apply your changes."
+>abstract="Configure which columns are displayed by default in list views.
+Each column shows its label and the corresponding attribute."

 The **[!UICONTROL Inventory list configuration]** section allows you to configure which columns are displayed by default in list views.
 Each column shows its label and the corresponding attribute.